guybedford/es-module-lexer/README.md

 ### Upgrading from v2

-The minimal build is a new entry point holding the v2-shaped API, with the following differences from v2:
+The minimal build is a new entry point holding the v2-shaped API, with the following small differences from v2:

+* `init` is a function returning a promise rather than a promise itself:
+  `await init` becomes `await init()`.
+Calls are idempotent and share one compilation.
 * `parse` returns `[imports, exports]` only; `facade` / `hasModuleSyntax` are dropped.
 * `at` is dropped from import records; read attributes via `source.slice(a, se - 1)`.
 * `ImportType` is a type-only union of the numeric literals (`StaticImportType = 1`, `DynamicImportType = 2`, ...) with no runtime export.
-* Template-literal dynamic imports stay `n: undefined`; no TypeScript lexing;
-  no export classification or `export *` records.

 Interpolated template specifiers are not globbed in the minimal build (`n` is `undefined` for them), and escape sequences in specifiers are decoded into